roman-milk/roman-milk.github.io/teachers-confused-mind.md

  When Karen heard a knock at the door, she peaked out and saw Amber standing there.
 She opened up the door and invited her in.

  "She's getting a little loud; maybe you should gag her if you keep this up?"
-Report_Story #3